ownzonefeng/Graph-based-text-representations/README.md

-# Graph-based-text-representations
-The official implementaion for: Graph-based text representations (EPFL Master Thesis)
+# Graph-based text representations

+This repository is the official implementation of my Master's thesis [Graph-based text representations](https://infoscience.epfl.ch/)

+(Paper link will be added in the near future).